rogerz343/transient-detection/README.md

 # transient-detection
 A collection of machine learning techniques used to classify images of the night sky as either potential astronomical objects or as statistical defects or noise.

+## required files
+Some of the code references input image files (.gif) and a .csv file that contains data about the images (labels, ids, features, etc.).
+All of these files can be found at http://portal.nersc.gov/project/dessn/autoscan/.

 ## cnn
 Contains the code for a convolutional neural network used to classify images.